tusharbhutt/Endless-Nodes/README.md

 **UPDATE: JUN 23, 2025**

 **Added Endless Pandemonium node, repurposed Endless Chaos node, cleaned up some typos, did some bug squishing.**
-+ There was little difference between the Mayhem and Chaos nodes, with the exception of flipping the orientation.
-So, that function was moved into the Mayhem node and the Chaos node now randomly changes the aspect on you.
++ There was little difference between the Mayhem and Chaos nodes, with the exception of flipping the image orientation.
+So, that function was moved into the Mayhem node and the Chaos node now randomly changes the aspect ratio on you.
 + Introducing the Endless Pandemonium node, a black box that randomly and invisibly changes parameters on you
 + Added the ability to use 64 or 16 as the minimum steps for the dimensions in the Randomizer nodes
 + The Randomizer nodes now have CFG Guidance outputs for Flux